 Your map has been shared with the group.
 The next step is to invite the GIS manager to the group so that she can review your map.
 You also decide to invite your colleague to the group in case he has feedback of his own.

-For the purpose of this exercise, you will invite any two members of your organization who have an ArcGIS Online organizational account.
+For the purpose of this lesson, you will invite any two members of your organization who have an ArcGIS Online organizational account.

 Open the item page and change the title